broyson/Locust-streaming/README.md

 ```
 docker pull broyson/locust-streaming:latest
 ```
-Replace the environment variables HOST_URL  and MANIFEST_FILE  with the Manifest url points that you would like to stress test.
+Replace the environment variables ORIGIN_IP  and MANIFEST_FILE  with the Manifest url points that you would like to stress test.

 Example using Docker image with external MPEG-DASH manifest